 ACP T&S applicants have the right to lodge an appeal against the decision of the Vice-Chancellor's Committee (VCC).
-Appeals must be made in writing to the Secretary of the Appeals Committee (AC) by the date specified in the Timetable and give clearly the reasons on which the appeal is grounded.
+Appeals must be made in writing, addressed to the Secretary of the Appeals Committee (AC) and sent to ACP@admin.cam.ac.uk by the date specified in the Timetable and give clearly the reasons on which the appeal is grounded.